multividas/developers-multividas/docs/rest-api/entities/thread.md

-# Thread Model at MultiVida.blog
+# Thread Model at multividas.com

-This document describes the attributes of the Thread model used in the MultiVida.blog application.
+This document describes the attributes of the Thread model used in the multividas.com application.

 ## Thread Attributes